“Oh, Ruby, you’re just so hilarious,” Levi said, before throwing his head back as he laughed.

 “Fun!” he yelled, hauling me into the deluge.

-It was a shock at first, and I shrieked in a prissy way when the first stings of the pelting rain beat down on me and my clothes soaked almost immediately through.
+It was a shock at first, and I shrieked in a prissy way when the first stings of the pelting rain beat down on me.
 Then I noticed that it was actually warm against my skin, but still cooler than the air.
-It felt refreshing after a second, and once I quit worrying about the mess my hair was about to turn into or ruining the upholstery in the Jeep afterward, I stopped fighting him and ran in his wake deeper into the tree-filled town square, enjoying the way the grass squelched beneath my sandals, laughing like I hadn’t in years, staring at the way his white t-shirt clung to the muscles of his back, turning see-through to expose the golden skin beneath and the intricate tattoo I could see curling up his spine.
+It felt refreshing after a second, and once I quit worrying about the mess my hair was about to turn into or ruining the upholstery in the Jeep afterward, I stopped fighting him and ran in his wake deeper into the tree-filled town square, enjoying the way the grass squelched beneath my sandals, laughing like I hadn’t in years, staring at the way his white t-shirt clung to the muscles of his back, turning see-through to expose the golden skin beneath and an intricate tattoo that curled up his spine.